apache/storm/docs/Performance.md

 ## 9. Garbage Collection
 Choice of GC is an important concern for topologies that are latency or throughput sensitive.
-It is recommended to try the both the CMS and G1 collectors.
-Performance characteristics of the collectors can change between single and multiworker modes and is dependent on hardware characteristics such as number of CPUs and memory localities.
+It is recommended to try both the CMS and G1 collectors.
+Performance characteristics of the collectors can change between single and multiworker modes and are dependent on hardware characteristics such as the number of CPUs and memory localities.
 Number of GC threads can also affect performance.
 Sometimes fewer GC threads can yield better performance.
 It is advisable to select a collector and tune it by mimicking anticipated peak data rates on hardware similar to what is used in production.